0xrh0d4m1n/0xrh0d4m1n.github.io/docs/pages/hireme/index.md

         ---

-        My knowledge of Assembly allows me to perform meticulous analysis and reverse engineering of malware to strengthen defense mechanisms.
+        My knowledge of Assembly allows me to perform meticulous analysis and reverse engineering of malware through tools like Ghidra.

     </div>